Mount Thayer

 Mount Thayer is a mountain in the Santa Cruz mountain range located in Santa Clara County, California.
-The summit is in a section of the abandoned Almaden Air Force Station, about 1 mile west of Mount Umunhum.
+The summit is in a section of the abandoned Almaden Air Force Station, 1.5 miles northwest of Mount Umunhum.
 The elevation of the summit is at 3502 ft feet.
 An old derelict building, surrounded by telephone poles, is located on the summit.
 Mount Thayer, along with the surrounding property, is off limits to the public.